lokified/Fiat/README.md

 # Fiat
-An app that shows crypto coin list and a searchable screen tha can find different types of coins with its markets and exchanges
+An app that shows crypto coin list and a searchable screen that can find different types of coins with its markets and exchanges

 ###
 Screenshots